ieialbertogd/gc_alberto_guerrero/README.md

 ## Running the application

-Please open a terminal window and follow the following steps to run the application:
+Please open a terminal window and follow the next steps to run the application:

 1. git clone https://github.com/ieialbertogd/gc_alberto_guerrero.git
 2. Go to path gc_alberto_guerrero